 Comply with UFC 3-201-02, Landscape Architecture and local Installation landscape standards.
-The landscape design must comply with AT criteria (see Paragraph 3-10).
+The landscape design must comply with AT criteria (see the paragraph entitled, "Antiterrorism").
 Service Exception: For Air Force, also refer to the USAF Landscape Guide and any Major Command standards.